Create a Website Account - Manage notification subscriptions, save form progress and more.

 If you occupy the home you purchased as your principal residence for the required time period - usually five or 10 years, depending upon the amount of assistance, no repayment is required.
 This required time period is known as the Period of Affordability.
 However, if you sell your home, rent your home to another person, experience a foreclosure or fail to occupy the home as your principal residence before the end of the Period of Affordability, you could be required to repay all or part of the assistance provided you.

 If you are a single parent who has custody of and is caring for minor children, and is divorced or legally separated from their former spouse, you could be eligible to apply for the FTHB Program.

-The home buying process requires many steps, and involves many different parties, a variety of inspections, verifications, etc., and can take several weeks to complete.
-Once Housing & Neighborhood Revitalization receives your completed application, sends and receives back the employment and income verifications, we have what is needed to determine if you qualify.
+The home buying process requires many steps, and involves many different parties, a variety of inspections, verification, etc., and can take several weeks to complete.
+Once Housing & Neighborhood Revitalization receives your completed application, sends and receives back the employment and income verification, those documents are used to determine if you qualify.
 After the City performs an inspection of the property, a list of repairs will be sent to your lender and to the realtors involved.
 Once those repairs have been completed, the home is re-inspected by the City inspector.
-When household income has been verified and the home passes inspection, you are approved for the Homebuyer Program.
+When household income has been verified and the home passes inspection, an applicant is approved for the Homebuyer Program.

 We also offer youth basketball and volleyball leagues, karate/martial art classes as well as multiple youth fitness programs, such as our Youth Aquatics Program which offers swim lessons for a variety of skill levels.

 Replats are required when a property is already platted and you want to alter or create new lot lines, remove platted building lines, remove fire lanes or remove easements from a recorded plat.
 A replat must be approved by the Planning and Zoning Commission.